 Racket comes with a read-procedure. read reads an expression from something, and it makes sure parentheses are balanced.
 Problem solved, then, more or less...

-number->chars will turn a number into a list of character, maybe padded with some zeroes:
+number->chars will turn a number into a list of characters, maybe padded with some zeroes:

 You can get the full program at blah.
 Put it into your DrRacket, press F5 or so, and voi—some 20 seconds wait—là, you will have an answer.